ConvexRegression/cvxreg/doc/source/user_guide/csvr/index.rst

 :code:`c`                 Float, default: 1.0. c must be non-negative Float, i.e. in :math:`[0, inf)`.

                           The regularization parameter.
+:code:`epsilon`           Float, default: 0.1. epsilon must be non-negative Float, i.e. in :math:`[0, inf)`.

+                            The epsilon parameter in the epsilon-insensitive loss function.
 :code:`shape`             Selection: {:code:`convex`, :code:`concave`}, default: :code:`convex`

                           The shape of the function to be fitted.
 :code:`monotonic`         Selection: {:code:`increasing`, :code:`decreasing`}, default: None

-                          Whether to constrain the function to be monotonic.
+                          Whether to constrain the function monotonic.
 :code:`fit_intercept`     Boolean, default: True

                           Whether to fit the intercept.